marcinduma/LTRCLD-2557/docs/use-case1.md

 <img src="https://raw.githubusercontent.com/marcinduma/LTRCLD-2557/master/images/image103.png" width = 500>

-We also need to add **Selector**.
+We also need to add **Selectors**.
 Selectors are used in Public Cloud to assign Virtual Machines and Endpoints to correct EPG represented by a Security Group.
 Selector should be added Under **Site Specific** configuration for each EPG.

 Thare can be different type of selectores: